ibbles/LearningCpp/If-Init Expression.md

 ```

-Variables declared in the if-init expression are in scope in all following blocks [(2)](https://youtu.be/fI2xiUqqH3Q?t=418).
+Variables declared in the if-init expression are in scope in all else blocks as well blocks [(2)](https://youtu.be/fI2xiUqqH3Q?t=418).
 ```cpp
 if (auto x = /* expression */; /* expression */)
 {